dietmarkuehl/P3552-task/lazy.md

 support there a number of required or desired features (listed in no particular order):

-1. A coroutine task needs to be awaiter/awaitable friendly.
-While that seems obvious, it is, e.g., possible to create an `await_transform` which is deleted for awaiters.
+1. A coroutine task needs to be awaiter/awaitable friendly, i.e., it should be possibly to `co_await` awaitables.
+While that seems obvious, it is possible to create an `await_transform` which is deleted for awaiters.
-2. For sender algorithms it is common to adapt the results using suitable algorithms.
-When awaiting sender in a coroutine it may be annoying having to transform the result into a shape which is friendly to a coroutine use.
+2. When composing sender algorithms without using a coroutine it is common to adapt the results using suitable algorithms and the completions for sender algorithms are designed accordingly.
+    On the other hand, when awaiting senders in a coroutine it may be annoying considered having to transform the result into a shape which is friendly to a coroutine use.
 Thus, it may be reasonable to support rewriting certain shapes of completion signatures into something different to make the use of senders easier in a coroutine task.
 3. A coroutine task needs to be sender friendly: it is expected that asynchronous code is often written using coroutines awaiting senders.
-However, it isn't as obvious as not all senders will necessarily be awaitable.
-For example neither unifex nor stdexec support senders with more than one `set_value` completion.
+However, depending on how senders are treated by a coroutine some senders may not be awaitable.
+For example neither unifex nor stdexec support `co_await`ing senders with more than one `set_value` completion.
-4. It is possibly confusing and problematic if coroutines resume on a different execution context than the one they were suspended on.
+4. It is possibly confusing and problematic if coroutines resume on a different execution context than the one they were suspended
+    on: the textual similarity to normal functions makes it look as if things are executed sequentially.
+Experience also indicates that continuing a coroutine on whatever context a `co_await`ed operation completes frequently leads to issues.
 Senders could, however, complete on an entirely different scheduler than where they started.
+When composing senders (not using coroutines) changing contexts is probably OK because it is done deliberately, e.g., using `continues_on`, and the way to express things is new with fewer attached expectations.

+    To bring these two views
-As a result, a coroutine task should be scheduler affine by default, i.e., it should always resume on the same scheduler.
-There should probably be a way to opt out of scheduler affinity when the implications are well understood.
+    together a coroutine task should be scheduler affine by default, i.e., it should normally resume on the same scheduler.
+There should probably also be an explicit way to opt out of scheduler affinity when the implications are well understood.

+    Note that scheduler affinity does _not_ mean that a task is always continuing on the same thread: a scheduler may refer to a thread pool and the task will continue on one of the threads (which also means that thread local storage cannot be used to propagate contexts implicitly; see the discussion on environments below).
 5. When using coroutines there will probably be an allocation at least for the coroutine frame.
 To support the use in environments where memory allocations using `new`/`delete` aren't supported